Aetherinox/proteus-app-manager/libraries/conky/README.md

 <br />

-# Zorin App Manager
+# Proteus App Manager
-If you decide to use the Zorin App Manager, it will provide you with options to install `Conky Base` and `Conky Manager`.
+If you decide to use the Proteus App Manager, it will provide you with options to install `Conky Base` and `Conky Manager`.
 There will be no need to utilize any of the files in this folder.

 <br />